ihavalyova/DiAtomic/doc/Diatomic.tex.md

 <!-- omit in toc -->
   ### Fourier Grid Hamiltonian (FGH)

-FGH is a type of a collocation (pseudospectral) method for which the solution is approximated over a special grid points called collocation points.
+FGH is a type of a collocation (pseudospectral) method in which the solution is approximated over a special grid points called collocation points.

 <!-- omit in toc -->
 #### **Sinc basis**